Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-\hyperref[x:figure:fig_boberhiary]{Figure~{\xreffont\ref{x:figure:fig_boberhiary}}} shows \(Z(t)\), \(\log \abs{Z(t)}\), and \(S(t)\) in a neighborhood of the largest value of \(Z(t)\) found in~\hyperlink{x:biblio:BobHia}{[{\xreffont 13}]}.
+\hyperref[fig_boberhiary]{Figure~{\xreffont\ref{fig_boberhiary}}} shows \(Z(t)\), \(\log \abs{Z(t)}\), and \(S(t)\) in a neighborhood of the largest value of \(Z(t)\) found in~\hyperlink{BobHia}{[{\xreffont 21}]}.
 (Note that there is no good linear scale on which to plot \(Z(t)\) in that region.)
-The author thanks Jonathan Bober and Ghaith Hiary for providing open access to their extensive data~\hyperlink{x:biblio:Hia}{[{\xreffont 48}]}. \begin{figureptx}{Plots of \(Z(T_{max}+t)\), \(\log \abs{Z(T_{max}+t)}\), and \(S(T_{max}+t)\) where \(T_{max} = 39246764589894309155251169284084 \approx 3.9 \times 10^{31}\).}{x:figure:fig_boberhiary}{} \begin{image}{0}{1}{0} \end{image} \begin{image}{0}{1}{0} \end{image} \begin{image}{0}{1}{0} \end{image} \tcblower \end{figureptx} In \hyperref[x:figure:fig_boberhiary]{Figure~{\xreffont\ref{x:figure:fig_boberhiary}}} we see that the large value of \(Z(t)\) arises from a large gap between neighboring zeros.
+The author thanks Jonathan Bober and Ghaith Hiary for providing open access to their extensive data~\hyperlink{Hia}{[{\xreffont 66}]}. \begin{figureptx}{Figure}{Plots of \(Z(T_{big}+t)\), \(\log \abs{Z(T_{big}+t)}\), and \(S(T_{big}+t)\) where \(T_{big} = 39246764589894309155251169284084 \approx 3.9 \times 10^{31}\).}{fig_boberhiary}{} \begin{image}{0}{1}{0}{} \end{image} \begin{image}{0}{1}{0}{} \end{image} \begin{image}{0}{1}{0}{} \end{image} \tcblower \end{figureptx} In \hyperref[fig_boberhiary]{Figure~{\xreffont\ref{fig_boberhiary}}} we see that this particular large value of \(Z(t)\) arises from a large gap between neighboring zeros.
 The large zero gap also contributes to the large value of \(S(t)\): a zero gap of \(K\) times the local average spacing must be accompanied by a value \(\abs{S(t)} \ge K/2\).
-The large zero gap in \hyperref[x:figure:fig_boberhiary]{Figure~{\xreffont\ref{x:figure:fig_boberhiary}}} is \(5.93\) times the local average.
-The relationship between the size of an isolated large zero gap and the local maximum of \(Z(t)\) is subtle: see \hyperref[x:principle:prin_large_Z_gaps]{Principle~{\xreffont\ref{x:principle:prin_large_Z_gaps}}}.
-The relationship between a large gap and \(S(t)\) is almost trivial, but we record it for later use. \begin{principle}{}{}{x:principle:prin_large_S_gaps} If \(\tilde{\gamma}_{j+1} - \tilde{\gamma}_{j} = K\), then \(S({\gamma}_{j+1}) - S({\gamma}_{j}) = K\).
-So in particular either \(\abs{S({\gamma}_{j+1})} \ge K/2\) or \(\abs{S({\gamma}_{j})} \ge K/2\).
-Thus, an upper bound on \(\abs{S(t)}\) implies a comparable upper bound on the size of the normalized zero gaps. \end{principle} Note that \hyperref[x:principle:prin_large_S_gaps]{Principle~{\xreffont\ref{x:principle:prin_large_S_gaps}}} does not say that a large value of \(S(t)\) must be accompanied by a large gap between zeros.
+The large zero gap in \hyperref[fig_boberhiary]{Figure~{\xreffont\ref{fig_boberhiary}}} is \(5.93\) times the local average.
+The relationship between the size of an isolated large zero gap and the local maximum of \(Z(t)\) is subtle: see \hyperref[prin_large_Z_gaps]{Principle~{\xreffont\ref{prin_large_Z_gaps}}}.
+The relationship between a large gap and \(S(t)\) is almost trivial, but we record it for later use.
+We write \(S^+(t)\) and \(S^-(t)\) for the right and left limiting values, respectively. \begin{principle}{Principle}{}{}{prin_large_S_gaps} If \(\tilde{\gamma}_{j+1} - \tilde{\gamma}_{j} = K\), then \(S^+({\gamma}_{j+1}) - S^-({\gamma}_{j}) = K\).
+So in particular either \(\abs{S^+({\gamma}_{j+1})} \ge K/2\) or \(\abs{S^-({\gamma}_{j})} \ge K/2\).
+Thus, an upper bound on \(\abs{S(t)}\) implies a comparable upper bound on the size of the normalized zero gaps. \end{principle} Note that \hyperref[prin_large_S_gaps]{Principle~{\xreffont\ref{prin_large_S_gaps}}} does not say that a large value of \(S(t)\) must be accompanied by a large gap between zeros.